 Tip #1: How many people are using the pitcher and what are they using it for?

-One of the easy ways of calculating how often you change your filter is just by the amount of people using the filter.
+One of the easy ways of calculating how often you change your filter is just by the number of people using the filter.
 We try to remind you that although you might only have one or two people using the water that you should probably calculate in what else you use your water for as well (pets, plants, cooking, coffee, tea, etc.)

 For a family (or high water consumption) we recommend changing your filter every 2-3 months